103rd Territorial Defense Brigade: Operations in Donetsk Oblast

 Units of the 103rd Brigade began performing combat operations in the Donetsk Oblast in March 2022.

-Between 6-10 May 2022, the brigade's 63rd and 64th Battalions repelled Russian attempts to cross the Siverskyi Donets river near the village of Serebrianka in the Donetsk Oblast.
+Between 6 and 10 May 2022, the brigade's 63rd and 64th Battalions repelled Russian attempts to cross the Siverskyi Donets river near the village of Serebrianka in the Donetsk Oblast.

 On 3 September 2022, the brigade's 63rd Battalion participated in the capture of the village of Ozerne in Donetsk Oblast.
 The brigade has also been credited with capturing the village of Dibrova in the Donetsk Oblast during September 2022.

 On 30 September, Ukrainian president Zelensky commended the 103rd Brigade, announcing that it was responsible for the liberation of Yampil in Donetsk Oblast, along with the 214th Battalion of the Special Operations Forces.
 In early October, the brigade took up defensive positions near Kupiansk.

 On 2 October, the brigade received its battle flag.

 As of March 2023, units of the brigade were still operating in the Serebriansky forest near the village of Yampil, namely the brigade's 63rd, 65th, and 66th Battalions.

 In May 2023, the brigade's 53rd Battalion was involved in combat near Bakhmut, namely near the villages of Berkhivka and Bohdanivka.

 As of May 2024, the brigade's 62nd Battalion had been deployed to the Zaporizhzhia Oblast.